 I actually bought to try it since I have always used the whey protein.
 It is quite good overall, even though it cannot compare to the whey, specially when it comes to the flavor, there should be more choices apart from the neutral one.
 I will stick to the whey.

-Soy protein is extracted from soybeans and is 100% vegetable-based.
-It has the same essential amino acids as meat, but in contrast is free from any ingredients of animal origin.
+Soy protein is extracted from soybeans and it is 100% vegetable.
+It has the same essential amino acids as meat, but it is free from any ingredients of animal origin.

-Consumed in sufficient quantity it increases performance and promotes vitality and well-being.
+If it is consumed in adequate amounts, it increases performance and promotes vitality and wellbeing.

-It is the perfect dietary supplement for vegetarians and vegans, as well as for people with a lactose intolerance, since it helps prevent protein deficiency in the body.
-It is the ideal substitute for milk protein whey when it comes to muscle development.
+It is the perfect dietary supplement for vegetarians and vegans, as well as for people with lactose intolerance, since it helps to prevent the body from suffering a protein deficiency.
+It is the ideal substitute for whey protein when it comes to encouraging muscle development.

-Since it contains no sugar or cholesterol, soy protein is a very useful dietary supplement for athletes who want to gain strength and power while reducing their weight and improving their figure at the same time.
+Since it does not have sugar nor cholesterol, soy protein is a very useful dietary supplement for athletes who want to gain strength and power while reducing their weight and improving their body shape at the same time.

-It has an excellent taste, is completely natural and has multiple benefits for the body.
-It is ideal for those who want to follow a high- protein, low-carbohydrate diet.
+It has an excellent flavor, is completely natural, and it has multiple benefits for the organism.
+It is ideal for those who want to follow a high- protein and low-carbohydrate diet.

-It is extracted from soybeans and considered a legume
+It is extracted from soybeans and it is considered a legume

 It is a pure vegetable protein

-It provides the body with all the essential amino acids
+It provides all the essential amino acids to the body

-It is intended especially for those who suffer from a lactose intolerance
+It is specially aimed at those who suffer from a lactose intolerance

 It is a perfect source of protein for vegetarians and vegans